hmeyer8/Nitrogen-Deficiency/docs/hybrid_temporal_svd_math.md

 # Temporal SVD Hybrid Nitrogen Risk

-> Math-rendering fallback: equations are embedded as GitHub-rendered images to avoid Markdown/KaTeX quirks across viewers.

 This note explains the hybrid phenology model in plain linear-algebra terms.
 It shows how 5-step NDRE time series are decomposed with SVD, how residuals highlight stress, how we turn those signals into supervised and unsupervised detectors, and how we fuse them into one nitrogen-risk score.

 ## Data: 5-step NDRE time series